 Antidepressants: Selecting one that's right for you

 Antidepressants are a popular treatment choice for depression.
 Although antidepressants may not cure depression, they can reduce symptoms.
 The first antidepressant you try may work fine.
 But if it doesn't relieve your symptoms or it causes side effects that bother you, you may need to try another.

 So don't give up.
-A number of antidepressants are available, and chances are you'll be able to find one that works well for you.
-And sometimes a combination of medications may be an option.
+Many kinds of antidepressants are available, and chances are you'll be able to find one that works well for you.
+And sometimes a combination of medicines may be an option.

 Finding the right antidepressant

-There are a number of antidepressants available that work in slightly different ways and have different side effects.
-When prescribing an antidepressant that's likely to work well for you, your doctor may consider:
+There are many types of antidepressants available that work in slightly different ways and have different side effects.
+When choosing an antidepressant that's likely to work well for you, your health care provider may consider:

 - Your particular symptoms.
 Symptoms of depression can vary, and one antidepressant may relieve certain symptoms better than another.
 For example, if you have trouble sleeping, an antidepressant that causes some people to be calm or somewhat sleepy may be a good option.

 - Possible side effects.
-Side effects of antidepressants vary from one medication to another and from person to person.
-Bothersome side effects, such as dry mouth, weight gain or sexual side effects, can make it difficult to stick with treatment.
-Discuss possible major side effects with your doctor or pharmacist.
+Side effects of antidepressants vary from one medicine to another and from person to person.
+Bothersome side effects, such as dry mouth, nausea, weight gain or sexual side effects, can make it difficult to stick with treatment.
+Discuss possible major side effects with your health care provider or pharmacist.

 - Whether it worked for a close relative.
-How a medication worked for a first-degree relative, such as a parent or sibling, can indicate how well it might work for you.
+How a medicine worked for a blood relative, such as a parent or sibling, can indicate how well it might work for you.
 Also, if an antidepressant has been effective for your depression in the past, it may work well again.

-- Interaction with other medications.
-Some antidepressants can cause dangerous reactions when taken with other medications.
+- Interaction with other medicines.
+Some antidepressants can cause dangerous reactions when taken with other medicines.